Moravian Instruments Cx series of CMOS astronomical cameras are

 The C0 and C1 cameras share majority of features, like the used

-sensors, USB interface, autoguider port, etc. At the first view,
+sensors, USB interface, autoguider port, etc. At the first glance,

-the only difference is the size of camera body.
-But greater
+the only difference is the size of camera body; however, larger

-dimensions of the C1 models allowed adding of some features, not
+dimensions of the C1 models allowed for some additional features

-available on the C0 cameras, like cooling fan and mounting
+like a cooling fan and mounting threaded holes.

 |